NarenIsGood/Rollbotics25DiceScrambler/README.md

-# Automatic Dice Shaker & Color-Detecting Dice Reader
+Automatic Dice Shaker and Color Detecting Dice Reader

-This project is an Arduino-based automatic dice randomizer and optical dice reader.
-It shakes a set of dice using a vibration bowl, releases a single die using a servo-controlled gate, detects the die color with a TCS3200 sensor, and displays the result on an LCD.

-The system was built for the CU Boulder ECEN/GEEN 1400 Freshman Projects course.
+This project is an Arduino based system that shakes dice using a vibration bowl, releases one die using a servo gate, reads its color with a TCS3200 sensor, and displays the result on an LCD.
+The system was built for the CU Boulder Freshman Projects course.

----

-## ⚡ Features
-- **Automated Dice Randomization**
-  - 0.75-second vibration motor randomized dice reliably.
-- **Servo-Controlled Release Gate**
-  - Guarantees exactly one die passes through at a time.
-- **Optical Color Detection**
-  - TCS3200 sensor detects RGB values and classifies die color.
-- **LCD Display Output**
-  - Output shows “Detected Color: ____”.
-- **Fail-Safe Mechanical Design**
-  - Chute angle tested for optimal sliding
-  - Gate geometry prevents multiple dice entering the read zone

----

-## 🛠 Hardware Used
-- Arduino Uno (Rev 3)
-- TCS3200 Color Sensor
-- SG90 Micro Servo
-- 16x2 LCD Display + I2C Backpack
-- Vibration Motor / Shaker Bowl (custom-built)
-- Custom acrylic or 3D-printed chute + enclosure

-Full wiring diagrams are located in **/hardware**.

----
+Features:

+Automated dice shaking

+Servo controlled single die release

+TCS3200 color detection

+LCD output

+Basic mechanical and electrical integration

+Hardware:
+Arduino Uno, TCS3200 sensor, SG90 servo, 16x2 LCD with I2C, vibration motor bowl, custom chute and gate assembly.
+Wiring diagrams are located in the hardware folder.

+Firmware:
+The firmware shakes the dice for a set duration, opens the gate, reads RGB values from the sensor, classifies the color, and prints the result on the LCD.
+The code is in the firmware folder.

-## 📦 Repository Structure
+Repository Structure:
+firmware – Arduino code
+hardware – wiring diagrams and schematics mechanical – CAD files and mechanical components testing – data and graphs report – final PDF and LaTeX demo – videos and photos

+Testing:
+Mechanical and electrical testing showed reliable dice shaking, single die release, and stable sensor readings.
+Color detection accuracy was approximately 90 percent.

+Team:
+Naren Tarapareddy
+Micheal Vitas
+Pol Jimenez
+Nathan Vannatter